-A distinguishing feature of the Thomas Edison light bulb is that you can look straight at it without hurting your eyes.
-This means they can be used bare, without shades or anything else blurring their light.
-They also give out a warm glow and go well with vintage light fixtures.
+One feature of the Edison light bulb is that you can look at it without hurting your eyes.
+This means the bulbs can be used bare, without shades or anything else that dims their light.

-Edison lights are often used on lamps and accent lighting in general.
-Although large chandeliers with lots of light bulbs are rarely used in combination with this type of bulbs, they’re also an option.
-Usually, however, a singular bulb stands out more and in a more dramatic fashion.
+Edison light bulbs are often used for lamps and to provide accent lighting.
+Although large chandeliers are rarely with combination this type of bulb, they remain a viable option.
+However, a singular bulb stands out in a more dramatic fashion.

-As our technology progresses, we apply the new discoveries to old designs and concepts as well.
+As technology progresses, we apply the new discoveries to old designs and concepts.
 This means the LED Edison bulb is something to take into consideration if you want something different and special for your light fixtures.

 The best way to showcase a beautiful Edison bulb is with a transparent lampshade or without covering it in any way.
 Because these bulbs are so beautiful and interesting, they can make lovely accent pieces and become part of decorations such as this one.

-Ebb & Flow is a company that offers lots of gorgeous and elegant designs for light fixtures that use Edison bulbs.
-They are designed to showcase the beauty of the bulb without hiding it behind matte shades or dark colors.
-Transparency is an important detail for their designs and the beauty of all their creations.
+Ebb & Flow offers antique bulbs with elegant designs for light fixtures that use Edison bulbs.
+The unique styles showcase the beauty of the light bulbs without hiding them behind matte shades or dark colors.
+Transparency is an important detail of their style.

-Bomma designed a beautiful collection of pendant lamps called Tim.
-The series consists of three shades shaped like droplets, each featuring a different size.
+Bomma designed a collection of pendant light fixtures called Tim.
+The series consists of three of shades bulbs shaped like droplets, that produce a warm glow, each featuring a different size.

 They are assorted with three types of hardware including polished stainless steel, copper and matte black.

 Each of these pendants is unique, being hand blown.
 They all work with Edison bulbs.
-The bulbs and the shades complement each other and highlight each other’s uniqueness and beauty.
+The bulbs and the shades compliment each other and highlight each other’s uniqueness and beauty.

 Designed to look like a vintage lantern, the Montrose pendant has a frame made of weathered brass and clear glass panels that cage a single Edison light bulb.
-It can be used in both indoor and outdoor settings, adding a stylish vintage touch to the decor every time.
+It can be used in both indoor and outdoor settings, adding a stylish vintage touch to your decor.

 Is it a tree branch or a chandelier?
 Actually, it’s both.
 The Branch is a light fixture designed to mimic the organic beauty or the element which gave it its name.
 Available in vintage brass, natural brass, polished nickel and polished copper, the classical and sculptural design can be customized in various ways.